WET-tool/glm-met/docs/index.md

 Import the glm-met package into a Python program and use to download meteorological data from a supported data provider.

-The following Jupyter notebook can be opened on Google Colab to demonstrate how glm-met can be used to download meteorological data from open-meteo's Historical API:
+The following Jupyter notebook can be opened on Google Colab to demonstrate how glm-met can be used to download meteorological data from NASA POWER's API:

 <a href="https://colab.research.google.com/github/WET-tool/glm-met/blob/main/example-use.ipynb" target="_blank">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>